top of page

 The Build-Up

-Francis Ngannou's path to UFC 270 had been the most contentious of any reigning UFC champion.
-He had won the title at UFC 260 in March 2021, then spent the rest of 2021 in a public contract dispute with the UFC that had prevented his participation in the interim title fight at UFC 265.
-The unification with Ciryl Gane — his former training partner at Paris MMA Factory — had been agreed only after months of negotiation.
-Ngannou was 16-3 entering the fight with 11 UFC KOs.
+Francis Ngannou had won the title at UFC 260 in March 2021, then spent the rest of 2021 in a public contract dispute with the UFC that had prevented his participation in the interim title fight at UFC 265.
+Ciryl Gane was the interim champion — 10-0, the most refined striker in heavyweight history, and Ngannou's former training partner at Paris MMA Factory.
+Betting had Gane as a -180 favourite.

 Main Event: Ngannou vs. Gane

 UFC 270 was Ngannou's final UFC fight.
 He underwent ACL reconstruction surgery in March 2022, allowed his UFC contract to expire in January 2023, and signed with the PFL in May 2023.
-He did not return to UFC competition.
-He fought a single boxing exhibition against Tyson Fury in October 2023 (technical knockout loss) and made his PFL debut in October 2023 (KO of Renan Ferreira).

 Co-Main Event: Figueiredo vs. Moreno 3

 The third fight of the year-long Figueiredo-Moreno series was the most technical of the four.
 Figueiredo — visibly bigger and stronger after a full training camp — used his leg kicks and clinch knees to control the first three rounds.
 Moreno pressed forward in rounds four and five but could not find the openings that had worked at UFC 263.
+Final scorecards: 48-47, 48-47, 47-48 Figueiredo.
+The series ledger evened to 1-1-1; the fourth fight would come at UFC 283 in January 2023 (Moreno TKO R3, final ledger 2-1-1 Moreno).

 Full Results